blok-dunyasi/.github/profile/README.md

 Website: https://blokdunyasi.network

-All codes that are forked by @Obliviated, are made for Blok Dünyası.
+All forks that are developed by @Obliviated, are made for Blok Dünyası.